 Learning is supported in a number of ways through lectures, group discussion, tutorials, seminars, field trips, workshops, demonstrations and group critiques as well as individual supervision of projects.
 You will be encouraged and supported to develop your research and practice skills and to develop communication skills to articulate your ideas, proposals and document your work through writing, verbal presentations, and visual recording.
-As the course progresses your knowledge of historical, theoretical and cultural issues will provide you with an invaluable frame of reference to understand and develop your practice.

-Courses are delivered in the departmental studios and in workshops through projects /course units, group and seminar discussion, and tutorials.
-You will be encouraged to take increasing responsibility for your own learning and as the course develops, you will evaluate your learning and progress in seminars, studio discussion, critiques, and tutorials.
+The course will be mainly delivered in the departmental studios and workshops and structured around a series of inter-related units.
+You will be encouraged to take increasing responsibility for your own learning and, as the course develops, you will evaluate your learning and progress in studio discussion and tutorials.
+Your tutors are responsible for managing Health and Safety and will introduce you to the important principals of Health and Safety for your practice and safeguards that you will have to comply with while on the course and for further study.